This is the second part of the series. In Part 1 I wrote about our use-case for the Data Lake architecture and shared our success story.

 First off, we had to decide on the actual platform.
 After spending 3 months researching, 4 options emerged, given the realities of our organization:

-- Build on-premises virtualized cluster, using preferred vendors, recommended by our IT team.
+- On-premises virtualized cluster, using preferred vendors, recommended by our infrastructure team.

-- Buy and install on-premises a physical Big Data appliance (bundled hardware and software, optimized for Big Data workloads).
+- On-premises Big Data appliance (bundled hardware and software, optimized for Big Data workloads).

-- Build Big Data cluster in cloud, managed by ourselves (renting a bunch of VMs and running Cloudera or Hortonworks Big Data distribution).
+- Big Data cluster in cloud, managed by ourselves (IaaS model, which just means renting a bunch of VMs and running Cloudera or Hortonworks Big Data distribution).

-- Go with a fully managed cloud data warehouse (Snowflake, Google BigQuery, Amazon Redshift, and etc.)
+- A fully managed cloud data platform and native cloud data warehouse (Snowflake, Google BigQuery, Amazon Redshift, and etc.)

 Each option had a long list of pros and cons, but ultimately we went with option 2.
 The price was really attractive, it was a capital expense (our finance people rightfully hate subscriptions), the best performance, security, and control.

-It was in 2017 when we made a decision but this choice still makes sense to me.
-While we can provision cluster resources and add nodes with a click of button and software and hardware upgrades are a chore, it was still very much worth that as we've saved a 7 number figure for the organization to get the performance we wanted.
+It was in 2017 when we made a decision.
+While we could not provision cluster resources and add nodes with a click of button and we learned that software and hardware upgrades were a real chore, it was still very much worth that as we've saved a 7 number figure for the organization to get the performance we needed.